 Wild petunia

-Wild petunia (Ruellia caroliniensis) typically blooms late spring through late summer/early fall, attracting a variety of pollinators.
-It is the host plant for the White peacock and Common buckeye butterflies.
+Wild petunia (Ruellia caroliniensis) typically blooms late spring through early fall, attracting a variety of pollinators.
+It is also a host plant for the White peacock butterfly.

 When Scott Davis found a large population of the state-listed endangered Night-blooming petunia (Ruellia noctiflora) growing along US 98, he asked the Florida Department of Transportation (FDOT) to declare it a protected wildflower area.
 FDOT did.